Computer scientists recently discussed several vulnerabilities that were discovered in Android bootloaders using...

 Most OEMs won't honor devices with problems if their bootloaders are unlocked, since a locked bootloader usually provides better protection against vulnerabilities.
 These vulnerabilities can prevent the device from booting up, programs from operating properly, and it can also alter the device's actions.

-There could be some cases of consumers buying used devices that come with an unlocked bootloader or that have been rooted, but those instances are rare.
+There could be some cases of consumers buying used devices like phones that come with an unlocked bootloader or that have been rooted, but those instances are rare.
 These exploits could possibly unlock the bootloader themselves, but this action would most likely require a reboot to do so.

 The best way to stay safe from these vulnerabilities is to only install apps that you trust and to make sure that you know what apps you're giving administrative access to on an Android.